5 Frozen Veggie Options That Will Save You Money as Inflation Continues to Rise

 - Carrots: Fresh carrots have a pretty short shelf life, usually lasting only a few days in the refrigerator before they start to turn brown.
 Because frozen carrots are chosen shortly after harvest, they can still maintain their fiber, vitamin A, and beta-carotene nutrients.

-Whether you roast them or steam them, you’ll still get much — if not more — nutrients from these frozen veggies while also saving money.
+Whether you roast them or steam them, you’ll still get many — if not more — nutrients from these frozen veggies while also saving money.